 Current political situation and safety

-The tuition fee for external students is EUR 1,000.- (for students affiliated with our Dutch and Flemish partner universities this tuition fee is waived.).
-To cover expenses of transportation and accomodation during excursions, an additional fee of EUR 800 is charged (for all students, including those from the affiliated universities).
-The NVIC does not provide accomodation for the students, but helps students to find a place to stay in the vicinity of the institute.
-The tuition fees and expenses should be paid in full (transfer charges are for the sender) to the EUR account of the Netherlands-Flemish Institute in Cairo.
+To cover expenses of transportation and accommodation during excursions, a fee of EUR 950 is charged.
+NVIC does not provide accommodation for the students, but helps students to find a place to stay in the vicinity of the institute.
+External students (i.e. not MA students from Leiden University or KU Leuven) pay an additional tuition fee of EUR 1,000 (for students affiliated with our Dutch and Flemish partner universities this tuition fee is waived).
+The expenses and tuition fees should be paid in full (transfer charges are for the sender) to the EUR account of the Netherlands-Flemish Institute in Cairo.